-ES Programmes Minimum require for NSC and IEB fe Achievement level VISUAL ARTS English Home Language or English First Additional Language AP tA (Fine Arts) 4 years] : lose on availability of space: is soon as the number of places available for this programme are filled, it will be closed for further application IS.
-5 30 o retain admission, you must obtain an APS of at least 28 in the NSC.
-Candidates must also complete a UP cound interview for admission to the programme.
-Successful applicants must achieve at least 60% in each of these an A4 portfolio must be submitted.
-This will be evaluated along with a UP competency test with practical and t tach of the following components: Conceptualisation test Drawing Interview A4 Portfolio Careers: Gallery managers, art facilitators, art consultants/advisors, art educators, artists in the fine arts, artist se components. heoretical components.
-Succe essful applicants must pass A (Visual Studies) 3 years] lose on availability of space: s soon as the number of places available for this programme are filled, it will be closed for further application IS.
-5 30 o retain admission, you must obtain an APS of at least 28 in the NSC.
-Careers: Art and film critics, visual culture specialists, art and culture educators, academics, art historians, cura nalysts, social media coordinators, gallery managers ators, visual analysts, visual co onsultants, media and comr nunicatio /USIC AND DRAMA Music English Home Language or English First Additional Language APS Fachelor of Music (BMus) 4 years] lose on availability of space: s soon as the number of places available for this programme are filled, it will be closed for further pplications.
-4 (50-59%) or Grade VII Practical and Grade V Theory (Unisa/ Royal Schools/Trinity) or a comparable standard and Practical audition and theoretical test passed with 60% 5 30 he School of the Arts: Music selects candidates based on a practical singing or instrument performance of 15 Audition required Video of a practical performance (60%): A performance on the candidate's principal instrument.
-The perform contain three works from different style periods (standard: at least Grade VII, Unisa/Royal Schools/Trinity pr Online theoretical test (60%): A written test that will assess the candidate's knowledge of elementary harmo examinations. o retain admission, you must obtain an APS of at least 28 in the NSC.
-Careers: Music teachers, music technicians, solo and/or chamber music performers, orchestral musicians and mance should last about 15 n ractical music examinations); ony (standard: at least Grade \ ninutes, and the programm lachelor of Music (BMus)-Extended programme 5 years] 4 (50-59%) or Grade V Practical and Grade III Theory (Unisa/ Royal Schools/Trinity) or a comparable standard 4 26 contain three works from different style periods (standard: at least Grade V, Unisa/Royal Schools/Trinity practical music examinations); Online theory test (50%): A written test that will assess the candidate's knowledge of elementary theoretical principles (standard: at least Grade III, Unisa/ Royal Schools/Trinity theory examinations.
+NON-SELECTION PROGRAMMES Programmes Minimum requirements for NSC and IEB for 2023 Achievement level VISUAL ARTS English Home Language or English First Additional Language APS BA (Fine Arts) [4 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.
+5 30

+To retain admission, you must obtain an APS of at least 28 in the NSC.
+An A4 portfolio must be submitted.
+This will be evaluated along with a UP competency test with practical and theoretical components.
+Successful applicants must pass with 60% in each of the following components:

+- Conceptualisation test

+- Drawing

+- Interview

+- A4 Portfolio

+Careers: Gallery managers, art facilitators, art consultants/advisors, art educators, artists in the fine arts, artists in new media, artists in applied arts

+BA (Fine Arts)-Extended programme [5 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.

 To retain admission, you must obtain an APS of at least 26 in the NSC.
-If you are admitted to this programme, you may not be considered for any other degree programme within
+Candidates must also complete a UP competency test that assesses practical and theoretical components.
+Successful applicants must achieve at least 50% in each of these components.

+- Conceptualisation test

+- Drawing

+- Interview

+Careers: Gallery managers, art facilitators, art consultants/advisors, art educators, artists in the fine arts, artists in new media, artists in applied arts

+BA (Visual Studies) [3 years] 5 Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.

+To retain admission, you must obtain an APS of at least 28 in the NSC.

+Careers: Art and film critics, visual culture specialists, art and culture educators, academics, art historians, curators, visual analysts, visual consultants, media and communication analysts, social media coordinators, gallery managers

+MUSIC AND DRAMA Music English Home Language or English First Additional Language APS Bachelor of Music (BMus) [4 years] Close on availability of space: As soon as the number of places available for this programme are filled, it will be closed for further applications.
+4 (50-59%) or Grade VII Practical and Grade V Theory (Unisa/ Royal Schools/Trinity) or a comparable standard and Practical audition and theoretical test passed with 60% 5 30

+The School of the Arts: Music selects candidates based on a practical singing or instrument performance of 15 minutes, as well as a theoretical test.